 Parking ban on snow routes lifted

-- Visiting the City’s website at kelowna.ca/snowroutes.
+- Visiting the City’s website at kelowna.ca/snowroutes

-- Listening to local news on the radio or reading online news sites or local newspapers.
+- Listening to local news on the radio or reading online news sites or local newspapers

-The City clears and de-ices municipal streets including snow routes by their priority classification.
+The city clears and de-ices municipal streets including snow routes by their priority classification.
 Priority one includes high-traffic roads such as Gordon Drive.
-Priority two includes collector roads such as Richter Street, bus routes, school zones, town centers and emergency vehicle stations.
+Priority two includes collector roads such as Richter Street, bus routes, school zones, town centres and emergency vehicle stations.
 Priority three includes local roads in neighbourhoods and priority four includes remaining lanes.
 Highway 97 (Harvey Avenue) and Highway 33 are maintained by the Provincial Ministry of Transportation and Infrastructure.